CTSRD-CHERI/cheri-c-programming/src/limitations/bounds-imprecision.md

 **Advice to developers**: Sub-allocation patterns should be avoided.
-If multiple objects need to be allocated, the system allocator (or application-specific allocators) should be used to allocate each disjointed object separately and should guarantee that the allocation is properly aligned and padded for representability.
+If multiple objects need to be allocated, the system allocator (or application-specific allocators) should be used to allocate each disjoint object separately, and should guarantee that the allocation is properly aligned and padded for representability.
 If sub-allocation can not be avoided, care must be taken to ensure that each sub-allocated object is placed at a representable boundary